 The Sector / Description

-In 2010, total Spanish output was 7.4 million tons, split as 1.7 million tons of pulp and 5.7 million tons of paper and cardboard, from 12 pulp mills and 83 paper and paperboard plants.
-Spain ranks sixth in Europe.
+In 2022, total Spanish output was 6,3 million tons, split as 1,5 million tons of pulp and 6,3 million tons of paper and cardboard, from 10 pulp mills and 69 paper and paperboard plants.
+Spain is the sixth paper and the fith pulp producer in the EU.

-The industry directly employs 17,400 people, although indirectly the sector has working relationships with over 90,000 people.
-The monetary value of this output, based on 2009 data, was 3.4 billion Euros.
+The industry directly employs 16,968 people, although indirectly the sector has working relationships with over 84,800 people.

 Two types of raw material are involved in the manufacture of paper and board: virgin pulp and recycled fibre obtained from used paper.